marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 - Alt+c fuzzy change directory

-This is handy for me, as the functionality is similar to the `Telescope` plugin I have been using in neovim.
+This is handy for me, as the functionality is similar to the `Telescope` plugin I have been using in neovim, and I can see a quick preview of files but also a fuzzy-search output of the reverse search I'm performing at the time.

-And on that note, I have been using alacritty as my terminal.
+Also, I use alacritty as my terminal.
-Alacritty has vi key bindings, so I don't need my shell to provide that for me.
+Alacritty has vi key bindings, so I don't need my shell to provide that for me, one less feature I need from the shell!

-Most terminal emulator have some form of emacs or vi key bindings these days, so this isn't something necessary for a shell to support.
+Most terminal emulators have some form of emacs or vi key bindings these days, so this isn't something necessary for a shell to support.

-That is pretty much it, nothing fancy - just getting rid of new technology that doesn't aggregate value in my day-to-day activities.
+And that is pretty much it.
+Nothing fancy - just getting rid of new technology that doesn't aggregate value in my day-to-day activities.

 I'm on a journey to make my installation script as lean as possible to make updating my system as fast as possible, and also to give my system less